communications-mining

 Figure 4.
 End-to-end automation design

 Due to the live connection between the Exchange server and Communications Mining, Communications Mining can serve as a data source for your application.
 This way a separate connection between your application and the Exchange server is not needed.
-Your application will continuously poll Communications Mining for new emails, and receive them together with their predicted labels and entities.
+Your application will continuously poll Communications Mining for new emails, and receive them together with their predicted labels and general fields.
 (We assume that no users are working directly in the mailbox's inbox at the same time as your application is running; otherwise you would need to account for conflicts between your application and mailbox users).

-Your application will query Communications Mining and, for each email, check whether the required labels and entities are present in the API response.
+Your application will query Communications Mining and, for each email, check whether the required labels and general fields are present in the API response.
 If yes, it will create a ticket in the appropriate workflow queue.
 If not, it will make a second API request to Communications Mining to mark the email as a "no prediction" exception.
 Similarly, there should be a way for users processing the tickets to report miscategorized tickets so that the corresponding emails can be marked in Communications Mining as a "wrong prediction" exception.
-(Both exception types will then be reviewed and labeled by the model maintainer in order to improve model performance).
+(Both exception types will then be reviewed and annotated by the model maintainer in order to improve model performance).

 Parts of the design (shown in the diagram with a dotted outline) will be out of scope for this tutorial.
 In a real-life scenario, these steps should of course not be skipped: